Affordable South LA

 Design solution

-Implementing a modal pop-up to highlight individual voices
+Implementing a modal pop-up to highlight individual voices.

 To address this challenge, we designed a modal pop-up feature: